jrvansuita/crime-pay/readme.md

 - [ ] free from prison (Timing or bribe)
 - [x] prevent make robbery when out of stamina
 - [ ] refresh stamina when take drugs or get a hooker
+- [ ] use full stamina option on robbery
 - [x] restore 1 stamina point every hour
+- [ ] settings option for player avatar and name update

 #### Visual
 - [x] remove visibility of 0% chance robberies